• Skip to primary navigation

 Making the display base

-8. Finally, make a display base for the felt hearts.
+Step 8: Finally, make a display base for the felt hearts.
 I used a lovely silver birch branch.
-A large wood slice would work well too.
+A large wood slice would work well, too.

-Drill six holes into the base of the branch, one for each heart.
+Drill six holes into the branch’s base, one for each heart.
 Make sure the holes are slightly wider than the twigs.
-Then, place a small bit of white tack, onto the end of the twig and place it in the hole.
+Then, place a small bit of white tack onto the end of the twig and place it in the hole.
 The white tack will keep them in place.

 Drilling holes into branch base

-I used white tack rather than hot glue to secure the twigs as this gave me the flexibility to change the order of the hearts when I wanted to.
+I used white tack rather than hot glue to secure the twigs, allowing me to change the order of the hearts when I wanted to.

 Cute embroidered hearts valentine's decoration